Dhanush009/FSCourse-Class1/readme.md

 3. git add <filename> - to add current file to staging
 4. git add . - adds all files to staging
 5. git commit -m "message(ex: inital commit")" - to commit the staged file
-6. git reset head - for unstaging all files
+6. git reset head - for unstaging all files or undoing our commit
 7. git reset <filename> - for unstaging a single file
 8. git push  - for pushing our file to remote repo
+9. git checkout branchname/commit hash(sha) - to checkout that particular commit
+10. git log - gives deatils of our commits
+11. git branch - shows all branches
+12. git checkout -b "branch-name" - to create a new branch